A free boundary model for transport induced neurite growth: Introduction

 \subsection{Contribution and outline}

 We make the following contributions \,

-$\bullet$ Based on \cite{Humpert2021_transport,Bressloff2016_exclusion}, we introduce a macroscopic model for vesicle transport in developing neuron cells that includes multiple neurites, coupled with ODEs for the vesicle concentration in soma and growth cones.
+$\bullet$ Based on \cite{Humpert2021_transport,Bressloff2016_exclusion}, we introduce a macroscopic model for vesicle transport in developing neuron cells that includes multiple neurites, coupled with ODEs for the vesicle concentration in soma and growth cones. { We use a non-linear transport mechanism to include finite size effects extending paradigm used in most of the previous models.}

 $\bullet$ We add a mechanism that allows for a change of neurite length depending on the respective vesicle concentration, which renders the model a free boundary problem.

 $\bullet$ We rigorously prove existence and uniqueness of solutions, including box constraints corresponding to size exclusion effects due to the finite volume of vesicles.